JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 ```

 `transform` and `transform!` functions work identically to `select` and
-`select!` with the only difference that they retain all columns that are present
+`select!`, with the only difference that they retain all columns that are present
 in the source data frame.
 Here are some more advanced examples.

 First we show how to generate a column that is a sum of all other columns in the